underctrl-io/commandkit/README.md

 npm install underctrl-io/commandkit#dev-build
 ```

+> ⚠️ The development version is likely to have bugs.

-# Usage
+## Usage

 This is a simple overview of how to set up this library with all the options.
-You can read more in the [full documentation](https://commandkit.underctrl.io)
+You can read more in the [full documentation](https://commandkit.js.org)

 ```js
 // index.js